microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Edit credentials](./Media/ConfigureCredentials.png)

-## Configure enhanced compute engine settings
+## Enhanced compute engine settings

 The enhanced compute engine in Power BI enables Power BI Premium subscribers to use their capacity to optimize the use of dataflows.

 Using the enhanced compute engine provides the following advantages: